abbyhowell/girl-develop-it-JS-102/class3/README.md

 6. Only reveal cards whose date has already passed.

-More options:
+More options for your project:

-Make a matching game (once two boxes are clicked, check to see if they have the same image) Make a clueless-style outfit generator (three boxes on top of each other for the different parts of the outfit: each box cycles through an array of pictures, clicking switches that picture)
+* Make a matching game (once two boxes are clicked, check to see if they have the same image, and if not, flip them back over.)

+* Make a clueless-style outfit generator (three boxes on top of each other for the different parts of the outfit: each box cycles through an array of pictures, clicking switches that picture)

-Instead of spending a lot time making a list of photos, maybe there is a photo api you can use.
+* Instead of spending a lot time making a list of photos, maybe there is a photo api you can use.
 I searched the web for photo apis and used this sample one at https://developers.gettyimages.com/en/trytheapi.html.
 I saved the response in a file called apiResponse.json.
 I figure I can load its contents with an
    XMLHttpRequest: